latex3/latex3.github.io/help/documentation/index.md

    target="_blank"
    onclick="vgwPixelCall('3a9290b87d904071bbd1e07b74f19d1c');">LaTeX2e for authors</a>

+For more extensive introductory documentation take a look at the [links to contributed documentation]({{site.baseurl}}/help/links/) that have their own page.

-More advanced documentation about LaTeX, which is available via the net includes:
+More advanced documentation about core LaTeX, which is available via the net includes:

 + <a href="{{site.baseurl}}/help/documentation/clsguide.pdf"
      target="_blank"